TritonDataCenter/rfd/rfd/0073/README.md

     MORAY_URL=tcp://1.moray.emy-10.joyent.us listbuckets

     # Illegal: cannot specify "srvDomain" and "port"
-    listbuckets -s 1.moray.emy-10.joyent.us -p 2020
+    listbuckets -S 1.moray.emy-10.joyent.us -p 2020

 The algorithm here is:

-- If -s is specified, make sure that -h and -p are not specified, and construct a Moray client argument with a `srvDomain` property.
+- If -S is specified, make sure that -h and -p are not specified, and construct a Moray client argument with a `srvDomain` property.
+- If -h or -p are specified, construct a Moray client argument with "host" and "port", using fallback values from MORAY\_URL and defaults (host 127.0.0.1 port 2020) if needed.
 - If `MORAY_SERVICE` is specified in the environment, construct a Moray client argument with a corresponding `srvDomain` property.
-- Otherwise, we'll create a Moray client argument with `host` and `port` properties.
-We'll start with host = 127.0.0.1 and port = 2020.
+- Otherwise, we'll create a Moray client with host and port derived from MORAY\_URL and default values.

-  - If `MORAY_URL` is specified, parse it.
-Replace the host with the host from the URL.
-If the port was specified, replace the port with the port from the URL.
-  - If -h HOST is specified, replace the host with HOST.
-  - If -p PORT is specified, replace the port with PORT.
+To support bootstrap resolvers, we also introduce the `-b DOMAIN` option and `MORAY_BOOTSTRAP_DOMAIN` environment variable, which would be set to `binder.mydatacenter.joyent.us` for Triton and `nameservice.mydatacenter.joyent.us` for Manta.
+Existing places that configure MORAY\_URL with a hostname will likely want to set MORAY\_SERVICE and MORAY\_BOOTSTRAP\_DOMAIN instead.

 ## Limitations of this approach